Part of an occasional series on the women of Ulysses.

 As far as blame goes, this seems to me an “it takes two to tango” situation.
 Not only were Parnell’s liaisons with O’Shea consensual, it is believed that their relationship was an open secret that had gone on for years.
 Not only did Prime Minister William Gladstone likely know, Capt.
 O’Shea most likely knew for years.
 The divorce was quite possibly the result of political maneuvering on the part of Parnell’s political opponents who opposed Home Rule.
-Mr. Deasy final comment, “For Ulster will fight, And Ulster will be right” is a quote by a Protestant archbishop who opposed Home Rule.
+Mr. Deasy final comment, “For Ulster will fight, And Ulster will be right” is a quote by Lord Randolph Churchill, opponent of Home Rule and father of Winston.

 All this is to say, though Mrs. O’Shea played her role, it was men who first quietly condoned the affair and men who went out of their way to drag it into the light.
 It was men who wanted to see Parnell brought low.
 It seems there were many more than two tangoing in this situation.